Starnodes2024/StarnodesImageManager/HELP.md

 - **Ollama Server URL**: The URL where your Ollama server is running (default: http://localhost:11434)
 - **Model**: Select which Ollama model to use for descriptions (requires models installed on your Ollama server)
+- **System Prompt**: Customize how AI describes images (default: "Describe this image concisely, start with main colors seperated by \" , \", then the main subject and key visual elements and style at the end.")
 - **Processing Mode**: Choose to process only new images or all images when generating descriptions

 ### UI Settings